-In 1991, he started to work on is first animated feature film (La Plante humaine) based on the images improvised during the live performances of the recent years.
+In 1991, he started to work on is first animated feature film (La Plante humaine) based on the images improvised during the live performances of the previous years.
 This film was completed in 1996, released in Montreal and in Paris.
+In 2017, he completed his second feature, Bazin’s Film (Places and Monuments 8).

 Awards and important grants